GlobeMindAI/GlobeMindAI.github.io/content/authors/lulu zhang/_index.md

 ---
 # Display name
-title: Mohaddeseh Mousavi Nezhad
+title: Lulu Zhang

 # Full name (for SEO)
-first_name: Mohaddeseh
+first_name: Lulu
-last_name: Mousavi Nezhad
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - Mohaddeseh Mousavi Nezhad
+  - Lulu Zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor in Civil and Environmental Engineering
+role: Professor of SJTU

 # Organizations/Affiliations
 organizations:
-  - name: University of Liverpool
+  - name: Shanghai Jiao Tong University
     url: ''

 # Short bio (displayed in user profile at end of posts)